 Nurse Practitioner Certification

 The American Academy of Nurse Practitioners (AANP) issues and manages exams for nurse practitioners.
-This includes the Emergency Nurse Practitioner Specialty for Family Nurse Practitioners, which will be available January 2017.
+This includes the Emergency Nurse Practitioner Specialty for Family Nurse Practitioners, which became available in January 2017.
 As of now, available certifications for NPs are: